FARMING FOR LIFE

 - Reduced Blood Pressure reduces the risk of heart disease stroke and diabetes complications

-- Savings, as a weekly dose of brand name diabetes drugs cost much less than a weekly dose of brand name diabetes drugs
+- Savings, as a weekly dose of prescribed vegetables cost much less than a weekly dose of many oral and injectable medicines for diabetes

 - Increased food security thanks to weekly access to fresh vegetables

 - Demand for produce increases for the agricultural industry